Honeymoon Planning Tips From Expert Tom Marchant

 Black Tomato’s co-founder Tom Marchant has scoured the globe looking for unforgettable honeymoon destinations for his bespoke luxury travel company.
 One of our Travel’s Best Honeymoon advisors, Marchant gives us an inside look into today’s honeymoon trends and tips for making your honeymoon the perfect start to your happily ever after.

 How did Black Tomato get started?
 What kind of travel experiences does Black Tomato specialize in?

-So 9 years later we’ve now got offices in London and New York and specialize in putting together one-of–a-kind experiences together for our clients.
-We like to put people ahead of the crowds discovering new places, whether that’s an undiscovered area of the rainforest in Papua New Guinea or a secret eatery that only the locals know of in Trastevere, Rome.
+So 9 years later, we’ve now got offices in London and New York and specialize in putting together one-of–a-kind experiences for our clients.
+We like to put people ahead of the crowds discovering new places, whether that’s an undiscovered area of the rain forest in Papua New Guinea or a secret eatery that only the locals know of in Trastevere, Rome.

-If the couple plans the honeymoon together, what are some surprises you suggest the groom can plan … or for that matter, the bride?
+If a couple plans the honeymoon together, what are some surprises you suggest the groom can plan — or, for that matter, the bride?

 • Call your partner’s boss and secretly extend your honeymoon without your partner knowing.

 • A new trend we are seeing is couples doing "buddy moons."
 Toward the end of your trip, arrange for your friends or another couple to join the honeymoon.

 • Work with a tour operator or travel agent whom you trust and can have a relationship with so they help plan really personalized, one-of-a-kind experiences.
 For example, if your partner loves art, what galleries are in the area?
 Can you get them access outside public hours with the curator?
 Or, if they love cooking, arrange a cookery lesson with a local chef.